Westbrook Nebula

 from the nebula consists of scattered light from the star at the core, light being emitted from a compact HII region surrounding the star, and energy from the shock-excited gas in the lobes.

 The dynamics of the molecular gas envelope can be studied by examining microwave emission-line spectra from carbon monoxide rotational transitions.
 These spectra show two distinct velocity components.
 The narrow cores of the spectral lines show the familiar parabolic profile of a slow (20 km/sec), high optical depth stellar wind from an Asymptotic Giant Branch (AGB) star.
 This material was expelled before the object became a protoplanetary nebula and constitutes the bulk of the nebula's mass.
 A second component arising from the far faster post-AGB wind is also visible.
 The fast (>190 km/sec) wind component becomes more prominent in higher frequency, higher energy spectral lines, because the fast wind has a higher temperature than the slow AGB wind.

-The central star is believed to be of spectral class B0 and has 12,200 times the solar luminosity.
+The central star is believed to be of spectral class B0 and has 12,200 times the solar luminosity of the sun.
 The photosphere of this star is now hot enough to have begun ionizing the nebula, and the ionization region is expanding rapidly.
 The size and rate of growth indicates that ionization began around the year 1971.
 Once a sizeable portion of the nebula has been ionized, it will have become a planetary nebula.
 This means the Westbrook Nebula is at a somewhat more advanced evolutionary stage than the Egg Nebula, whose spectral class F5 star has not yet begun to ionize the nebula material.